-Since I started using these videos my pinky fingers no longer get numb after a day of typing, my shoulders no longer hover near my ears, I finish more of what I start, and I’m way more fun to be around after work.
+Since I started using these videos my pinky fingers no longer get numb after a day of typing.

 Will any of my short, easy video picks below work for you?

-Video Option 1.
-Yoga for Artists with Kripalu Yoga Instructor Mara:
+Yoga for Creativity with Kripalu Yoga Instructor Mara.

-Great 2 minute forearm stretches for jewelers, painters and illustrators with a calming, kind instructor:
+Great 2-minute forearm stretches for jewelers, painters, and digital artists with a calming, kind instructor:

 Adrienne offers a strangely compelling way into a healthy habit that will improve your flexibility, balance and by extension your art or writing practice.

-For 30 to 40 minutes of prana-riffic yoga every day for 30 days, check out Adriene’s fantastic “Revolution” series here.
+For 30 or so minutes of prana-riffic yoga every day for 30 days, check out Adriene’s fantastic “Revolution” series here.

 Writers often have sciatica or lower back issues from sitting a lot.
-Look at her Yoga for Sciatica.
+So if that’s you, look at Adriene’s Yoga for Sciatica.

 *Good illustrated article by Jo Malby with 7 important asanas for creatives: http://inspireportal.com/yoga-asanas-for-writers-and-artists-to-ease-pain-and-wake-up-inspiration/